jordyfontoura/TryLess/.github/PUBLISHING.md

 1. ✅ Run linter
 2. ✅ Run tests
 3. ✅ Build the package
+4. ✅ Copy README.md from root to package directory
-4. ✅ Publish to npm
+5. ✅ Publish to npm
-5. ✅ Create GitHub Release
+6. ✅ Create GitHub Release

 You can monitor the progress at:
 `https://github.com/jordyfontoura/tryless/actions`